kazpot/udacity-behavioral-cloning/writeup_report.md

 #### Crop

-Irrelevant portions like sky and tree can be cropped for efficient training.
+Irrelevant portions like sky and tree were cropped for reducing amount of informatoin and efficient training.

 #### Resize